The Emergence of Luxury Cannabis

 Women Driving Sales

-The evolving cannabis landscape has sifted consumer demographics, demands, and purchasing behavior.
+The evolving cannabis landscape has sifted consumer demographics, demands and purchasing behavior.
 Cannabis consumers are spending roughly 25-30% more per purchase today than they did prior to the COVID-19 pandemic, opening doors to the introduction of higher-priced, premium products.
 Women, who control trillions in spending power, are the fastest-growing demographic of cannabis consumers.
-As people increasingly focus on health and wellness, they are replacing alcohol with cannabis.
+Alcohol is being replaced with cannabis as people increasingly focus on health and wellness.
 High-end cannabis services like marijuana sommeliers are now a real thing.

-An increased number of women are launching female-focused brands to better serve the growing base of female customers.
+More and more women are launching female-focused brands to better serve the growing base of female customers.
 New and existing cannabis consumers are increasingly seeking better-quality products.
-The movement has spurred the development of innovative products and brands taking cues from luxury fashion, hospitality, and food groups, elevating the entire industry.
+The movement has spurred the development of innovative products and brands taking cues from luxury fashion, hospitality, and food groups, from Louis Vuitton to Ladurée, elevating the entire industry.

 Unlike fashion, where luxury is conspicuous, luxury cannabis is rooted in self-care and wellness with the added touch of indulgence and self-expression.
 This makes it even more appealing to Millennials and Gen Z consumers who have a more nuanced relationship with the luxury sector.
 The pandemic has put health and well-being at the forefront and luxury cannabis is becoming a recognized place for affluent consumers to turn to.

 In March 2019, high-end retailer Barneys New York became the first major American department store to introduce a cannabis lifestyle shop with the launch of The High End at its Beverly Hills flagship location.
 The retail behemoth partnered with upscale cannabis vaporizer and edible pastilles brand, Beboe, to bring the luxury wellness retail concept to life.